dinhomathias/Amc/Frequently-Asked-Questions.md

 Note that this is undocumented and may be changed by Telegram.

-### How do I access info about the message by bot sent?
+### How do I access info about the message my bot sent?

 All bot methods have a return value.
 For example to get the `message_id` of a text message sent by your bot, you can do